-The Adopted Budget includes targeted investments that are focused on the most pressing service delivery and infrastructure needs.
-Reserves have also been set aside to address the forecasted shortfall in 2014-2015 and to better position the City to address potential funding needs.
-However, a portion of these investments (\$33.0 million) is contingent on the outcome of pending litigation associated with elements of retirement reform as well as litigation with the County of Santa Clara related to the withholding of Successor Agency to the Redevelopment Agency (SARA) tax increment revenue.
-Two contingency plans are included in the Adopted Budget to address potential adverse decisions that could create a shortfall in 2013-2014.
-Under these contingency plans, the implementation of several of the budget actions will be delayed until the final outcome of these issues is known.
+The Proposed Budget sets aside \$13.7 million to address the forecasted shortfall in 2014-2015 and establishes other reserves to better position the City to address potential funding needs.
+Targeted investments are focused on the most pressing service delivery and infrastructure needs.
+However, a large portion of those investments (\$33.5 million) is contingent on the outcome of pending litigation associated with elements of retirement reform as well as litigation with the County of Santa Clara related to the withholding of Successor Agency to the Redevelopment Agency (SARA) tax increment revenue.
+Two contingency plans are included in the Proposed Budget to address potential adverse decisions that could create a shortfall in 2013-2014.
+Under these contingency plans, the implementation of many of the budget proposals will be delayed.